-The Australian Army Museum of Military Engineering showcases the contribution of the RAE to our nation's military history and involvement in virtually every conflict and peace mission including those mounted by the United Nations.
+The Australian Army Museum of Military Engineering (AAMME) showcases the contribution of The Royal Australian Engineers (RAE) to our nation's military history and involvement in virtually every conflict and peace mission including those mounted by the United Nations.

 There are displays covering the role played by the RAE in Colonial Australia, to the participation and security success of the 2000 Olympic Games and the continuing work in remote and indigenous community developments.